 Working with data in code

-The JetVeo platform utilizes Entity Framework for data access and management.
+The Jetveo platform utilizes Entity Framework for data access and management.

 Representation in code